jsklan/claudepad/artifacts/linear-burndown-setup-guide.md

 - Burndown chart visualization
 - Summary statistics panel

+**Smart Refresh**: The script preserves any custom formatting you've applied to existing sheets.
+Only data values are updated, not formatting, column widths, or styles.

 ### Switching Between Customers

 Simply click on the sheet tabs at the bottom to view different customer burndowns.